lhCheung1991/RBTree/README.md

 # Code Example
 ![Alt text](https://github.com/lhCheung1991/RBTree/blob/master/constructor.png?raw=true "Optional Title")

-The above picture shows the constructor of class RBTree in RBTree.java, you may notice that it requests a Comparator.
+The above code shows the constructor of class RBTree in RBTree.java, you may notice that it requests a Comparator.
 This Comparator is used to specific the order of keys of Nodes in a BST.

 ![Alt text](https://github.com/lhCheung1991/RBTree/blob/master/comp.png?raw=true "Optional Title")
 ![Alt text](https://github.com/lhCheung1991/RBTree/blob/master/init.png?raw=true "Optional Title")

+The above code shows how to initialize a RBTree object, you should define a class, like Comp, which implements the interface Comparator,  and then pass an Object into the constructor of RBTree.